 On the other hand, if your outsourced developers are working alongside an in-house team, it’s important to establish who’s managing the project from the very beginning.
 And if your outsourced team is taking ownership of a particular area of the project, you need to be clear about the lines of communication, and the management structure – so everyone is clear about who has responsibility for what.

 When you’re not all in the same room, conversations get missed.
 As priorities change, you need to ensure they’re being communicated across your teams, whether they’re in-house or outsourced.
 A lack of communication really only leads to one outcome – and it’s one that’s best avoided.

-Whichever ways you choose to organize your communication, you need to sustain it beyond your initial conversation to ensure that important information about the project is getting through, and is understood.
-Otherwise, you could end up with a different product to the one you planned.
+Whichever way you choose to organize your communication, you need to sustain it beyond your initial conversation to ensure that important information about the project is getting through, and is understood.
+Otherwise, you could end up with a different product from the one you planned.